List of governors of New York

 Four men have become president of the United States after serving as governor of New York: Martin Van Buren, Grover Cleveland, Theodore Roosevelt, and Franklin D. Roosevelt, and six were vice president.
 Van Buren and Theodore Roosevelt held both offices.
+Numerous Governors have also sought the Presidency, and won their party's respective nomination, but lost the general election, such as Al Smith, Samuel J. Tilden, Horatio Seymour, Thomas E. Dewey, and Charles Evans Hughes.
 Two governors have been chief justice: John Jay held that position when he was elected governor in 1795, and Charles Evans Hughes became chief justice in 1930, two decades after leaving the governorship.

 The longest-serving governor was the first, George Clinton, who first took office on July 30, 1777, and served seven terms in two different periods, totaling just under 21 years in office.
 As 18 of those years were consecutive, Clinton also served the longest consecutive period in office for a New York governor.
 Charles Poletti had the shortest term, serving 29 days following the resignation of the previous governor, Herbert H. Lehman in 1942.
-David Paterson was the first African American governor of New York, and the first legally blind governor as well.
+Lehman was the state's first Jewish governor; David Paterson was the first African American governor of New York, and the first legally blind governor as well.
 Paterson is only the fourth African American to hold the office of governor in the United States.
-The current governor is Democrat Kathy Hochul, the state's first female governor, who assumed the office on August 24, 2021 upon the resignation of Andrew Cuomo.
+The current governor is Democrat Kathy Hochul, the state's first female governor, who assumed the office on August 24, 2021, upon the resignation of Andrew Cuomo.
 Hochul went on to be elected as governor for a full term, after beating Republican Lee Zeldin in the 2022 election.